-Whilst Ciona intestinalis and Echinus esculentus are thought to be quite resistant to wave exposure, some of the hydroids, Asidia mentula and Antedon spp. are considered to be more at risk of damage and mortality when subject to excessive wave exposure.
-CR.LCR.BrAs.AntAsH occurs in sheltered to extremely sheltered conditions, a 3-5% change in significant wave height is unlikely to be significant.
+Whilst Ciona intestinalis and Echinus esculentus are thought to be quite resistant to wave exposure, Asidia mentula and Antedon spp. are considered to be more at risk of damage and mortality when subject to excessive wave exposure.
+The AmenCio biotopes occur in moderate wave exposure to very sheltered conditions, although probably at greater depth in moderate conditions.
+However, a 0.3-0.5% change in significant wave height is unlikely to be significant.
 Therefore resistance has been assessed as 'High', resilience has been assessed as 'High' and sensitivity has been assessed as 'Not sensitive'.

-A Chemical Pressures
+△ Chemical Pressures